 The major difference between a stomach bug (also known as stomach flu) and food poisoning is the time it takes for the symptoms to appear.
 The symptoms of stomach flu may take 24 to 48 hours to appear, while the symptoms of food poisoning typically appear two to six hours after eating spoiled food.
 In addition, stomach flu symptoms last longer than food poisoning (16).

 Food poisoning in babies may occur if they consume food or water contaminated with bacteria, toxins, viruses, and other microbes.
 Raw food, undercooked meat and seafood, improperly canned foods, and unhygienic handling of foods can cause foodborne illnesses.
-Vomiting, fever, bloating, diarrhea, and weakness are common signs of food poisoning.
+Vomiting, fever, bloating, weakness, and diarrhea in babies are common signs of food poisoning.
 You may also notice blood in the stools, fussiness, and excessive crying in some babies.
 Look for signs of dehydration and seek medical care if the symptoms worsen or are not improving.
 Blood tests and stool tests are needed to identify the causative organisms and provide treatment accordingly.

 Infographic: Prevention Of Food Poisoning In Babies And Toddlers